hal-bot/basic_promises_with_page_object_automation/README.md

 Description
 =====

-This is code created to support the white paper, "Using Promises in Page Object Test Automation".
-The purpose is to demonstrate how to use Promises with a test automation project that utilizes the Page Object Design Pattern.
+This is code created to support the white paper, "Using Promises in Page Object Model Test Automation" (https://bit.ly/2JosnTE).
+The purpose is to demonstrate how to use Promises with a test automation project that utilizes the Page Object Model.
 The code found in this folder - 'example1' - will show examples of basic usage.
 Other folders (which are yet to be written) will expand on these examples to demonstrate more advanced examples.

-To read the paper, go here:
+To read the paper, go here: https://www.linkedin.com/pulse/using-promises-page-object-model-test-automation-hal-deranek

 Setup
 =====